near/nearcore/docs/practices/workflows/deploy_a_contract.md

 programming language, such as JavaScript, which takes care of producing the right `.wasm`.

-In this guide, we are interested in how the thing works under the hood, so we'll do everything manually, and implement a contract in Rust without any help from SDKs.
+In this guide, we are interested in how things work under the hood, so we'll do everything manually, and implement a contract in Rust without any help from SDKs.

 As we are looking for something simple, let's create a contract with a single "method", `hello`, which returns `"hello world"` string.
 To "define a method", a wasm module should export a function.
-To "return a value", the contract needs to interact wit the environment to say "hey, this is the value I am returning".
+To "return a value", the contract needs to interact with the environment to say "hey, this is the value I am returning".
-Such "interractions" are carried through host-functions, which are quite a bit like syscalls in traditional operation system.
+Such "interractions" are carried through host-functions, which are quite a bit like syscalls in traditional operating system.

 The set of host functions which the contract can import is defined in [`imports.rs`].